"Weird Al" Yankovic: 1981–1989: Band and fame

 In 1985, Yankovic co-wrote and starred in a mockumentary of his own life titled The Compleat Al (the title being a parody of the 1982 documentary The Compleat Beatles), which intertwined the facts of his life up to that point with fiction.
-The movie also featured some clips from Yankovic's trip to Japan and some clips from the Al TV specials.
+The film also featured some clips from Yankovic's trip to Japan and some clips from the Al TV specials.
 The Compleat Al was co-directed by Jay Levey, who would direct UHF four years later.
 Also released around the same time as The Compleat Al was The Authorized Al, a biographical book based on the film.
 The book, resembling a scrapbook, included real and fictional humorous photographs and documents.

 Yankovic and his band toured as the opening act for the Monkees in mid-1987 for their second reunion tour of North America.
-Yankovic claims to have enjoyed touring with the Monkees, even though "the promoter gypped us out of a bunch of money".
+Yankovic claims to have enjoyed touring with the Monkees, even though he said that the promoter cheated them out of "a bunch of money".

 In 1988, Yankovic was the narrator on the Wendy Carlos recording of Sergei Prokofiev's Peter and the Wolf.
 The album also included a sequel to Camille Saint-Saëns's composition The Carnival of the Animals, titled "The Carnival of the Animals Part II", with Yankovic providing humorous poems for each of the featured creatures in the style of Ogden Nash, who had written humorous poems for the original.

+That year, Yankovic made his theatrical film debut with a cameo appearance in the film Tapeheads, starring as himself.
+This was followed by a cameo appearance in The Naked Gun: From the Files of Police Squad!, also in 1988.

 Yankovic's success led to a deal to make his film UHF, which premiered in July 1989.
 While the film has since become a cult title, its initial release was against mediocre reviews, and it was up against several other summer blockbusters, including Indiana Jones and the Last Crusade, Ghostbusters II, Batman, and Licence to Kill.
 While Yankovic released an associated soundtrack album, UHF – Original Motion Picture Soundtrack and Other Stuff, it was not as successful as his previous albums.
 Yankovic fell into a slump over the next three years as a result of the poor performance of the film.